ntnhut/LeetSolve/docs/source/Two_Pointers/08_TP_19_Remove_Nth_Node_From_End_of_List_int.md

 This approach optimizes the computation by sacrificing space efficiency for simplicity of implementation and ease of manipulation of linked list elements.

 ### Complexity
-This solution has a time complexity of `O(N)`, where `N` is the number of nodes in the linked list.
-This is because it needs to traverse the entire linked list once to create the `nodes` vector.
-The space complexity is also `O(N)` since it uses additional space to store the nodes in the vector.

 * Runtime: `O(N)`, where `N` is the number of nodes in the list.
 * Extra space: `O(N)`.